oojeabulu20/AAF/week04-MongoDB/exercises04.md

 - `C:\Users\LabStudent-55-604385\Documents\Workspace\MongoDBServer\bin\mongo.exe` (do not confuse with the `mongod` command used before).

 You now have two Command Interpreter consoles running.
-One with the `mondod.exe` server and the other with the `mongo.exe` command line client that can be used to sendo commands to the MongoDB server.
+One with the `mongod.exe` server and the other with the `mongo.exe` command line client that can be used to sendo commands to the MongoDB server.

 Some usefull commands: